gaehlerm/SoftwareEngineering/README.md

 It turns out for most criteria, these two function or method calls are pretty much equal:
 - In `b(a)` it is assumed that `a` is not changed, unless the name of `b` states otherwise.
 Though the same holds for `a.b()`.
 - `b(a)` can access only the public variables and functions of `a`, while `a.b()` can access everything.
 This is probably the biggest difference here.
 Thus, `b(a)` is decoupling the code better than `a.b()`.
 Though this is not crucial difference.
-- In C++, const'ness can be enabled for both, `b(a)` and `a.b()`.
+- In C++, const'ness can be enabled for `a` in both, `b(a)` and `a.b()`.
 In the first case, `a` has to be passed as a `const` element, in the second case, `b` has to be made a `const` method.
 In python, there is no built-in way to make a function constant.
 Though with some black magic, one can define a decorator that makes a function or method constant. [https://stackoverflow.com/questions/71394120/python-equivalent-for-const-methods-with-type-hints]

 To sum it up, there are no big differences. `b(a)` offers somewhat better decoupling and should thus be somewhat preferred.
 But ultimately, it all comes down to readability.
 What is easier to understand?
 The function or the method?
 Let's look at the following code: